Animated Graphics

 Animation

-In general all visuals can be done in the same way as in regular cells, since it uses the same components.
+In general, all visuals can be created in the same way as in regular cells, since the same components are used.

-When a slide becomes visible or a fragment got revealed (see Transitions and fragments) it fires an event, where all information is encoded.
-To enable this - use SlideEventListener
+When a slide becomes visible or a fragment is revealed (see Transitions and Fragments), it fires an event where all information is encoded.
+To enable this, use SlideEventListener.

-Put SlideEventListener anywhere on the slide to hook up WL Kernel to all events associated with it
+Place SlideEventListener anywhere on the slide to hook up the WL Kernel to all events associated with it.

 Keep the dynamic variables scoped using LeakyModule

-and use explicit event routing like in routing.
-Later it will allow you to reuse your components for other slides much easier.
+and use explicit event routing as shown in routing.
+This will make it easier to reuse your components on other slides.

-Here is an example of a widget, which plots 2D dataset and updates the content on the next click using Fragments
+Here is an example of a widget that plots a 2D dataset and updates the content on the next click using Fragments:

 .wlx